 The NCC issues approximately 300 event permits a year.
 These range from large festivals to smaller-scale events.
 Large festivals and events: the Ottawa Children’s Festival, Ottawa International Jazz Festival, RBC Ottawa Bluesfest, Festival franco-ontarien, Ottawa Race Weekend, Canada Army Run and the Summer Solstice Aboriginal Festival.
 On a smaller scale, the NCC issues permits for events that

 support many youth groups and charities: The Walk So Kids Can Talk event in support of the Kids Help Phone, and the Motomax Outaouais event in support of the Starlight Children’s Foundation Canada.

 Recreational Leases and Agreements That Support Youth

 The NCC has over 1,600 properties.
 Through our recreational agreements, these properties represent exceptional opportunities for youth throughout the Capital Region.
-We partner with local municipalities, educational institutions, NGOs, and not-for-profit and sporting associations to provide a healthy and active lifestyle for visitors and residents in Canada’s Capital Region.
+We partner with local municipalities, educational institutions, NGOs, and not-for-profit and sporting associations to provide a healthy and active lifestyle for visitors and residents in the National Capital Region.
 The following are few examples.

 - Schools, daycares, programs and summer camps: Montessori schools, Richard Robinson Haute Couture, Ottawa School of Art